Global Torelli Theorem for Projective Manifolds of Calabi-Yau Type: The period map

 In Section \ref{Calabi--Yau type manifolds}, we introduce the definition of polarized and marked Calabi--Yau type manifolds and some basic properties.
 In Section \ref{classifying space of polarized hodge structure}, we review the construction of the period domain of polarized Hodge structures.
-In Section \ref{moduli and teichmuller}, we briefly describe the definitions of the moduli space of polarized Calabi--Yau type manifolds and the Teichm\"uller space of polarized and marked Calabi--Yau type manifolds.
-We then make basic assumptions on the Teichm\"uller space and show the simply connectedness of it.
-In Section \ref{period map}, we introduce the period map from the Teichm\"{u}ller space to the period domain.
+In Section \ref{moduli and teichmuller}, we briefly describe the definitions of the moduli space of polarized Calabi--Yau type manifolds, the Teichm\"uller space and the Torelli space of Calabi--Yau type manifolds.
+In Section \ref{section period map}, we introduce the period map from the Teichm\"{u}ller space to the period domain and the period map from the Torelli space to the period domain.